Exaurum/Exaurum/README.md

 </div> <br>

 ## 📚 About Me
-- 🌱  I am a beginner programmer and am actively studying Nodejs end React.
+- 🌱  I am a beginner programmer and am actively studying Nodejs.
 - 📝  I always strive to learn new things and improve my skills.
 - 📫 Reach me by [email](mailto:hello@codeexa.ru)